An early, light red kidney bean with good flavor and firm texture. Excellent for chili, bean salads, and soups. Avg. 750 seeds/lb. Packet: 100 seeds.

 Beans, Bush Dry

-CULTURE: All varieties listed are bush types and should be planted like bush beans.
-NOTE: We offer only untreated seeds.
-Sow when soil has warmed to at least 60°F (16°C) or risk poor germination.
-DISEASES: Diseases affecting beans include blights, anthracnose, sclerotinia, and mosaic.
+CULTURE: Choose well-drained soil with a pH above 6.0.
+After the last frost date sow seeds directly into the garden soil about 2" apart, 1" deep, in rows 20–36" apart.
+Optimum soil temperature for germination is 70–90°F (21–32°C).
+Plant when daytime soil temperatures average at least 60°F (16°C), or risk poor germination.
+Inoculants can increase yields.
+For a continuous supply make successive sowings every 2–3 weeks through midsummer.
+Dark-colored seeds germinate better in cool soil than white seeds.
+DISEASES: Plow under or remove and compost bean straw in the fall to hasten destruction of most disease organisms.
+Diseases affecting beans include blights, anthracnose, sclerotinia, and mosaic.
 Plant in well-drained soil, keep free of weeds, and do not handle when wet with rain or dew.
-Plow in all bean straw in the fall and practice a three-year crop rotation; preferably into corn or grain crops.
+Practice a three-year crop rotation, preferably into corn or grain crops.
+All our bush bean seeds are Halo-Blight free.
+INSECT PESTS: Mexican bean beetles can be controlled with pyrethrin or azadirachtin.
 HARVEST: When at least 90% of leaves have fallen and pods are dry, pull plants out by the roots.
 Complete drying under cover if weather is wet.
-THRESHING: Depending on quantity, thresh by (1) shelling pods individually, (2) holding several plants by the roots and banging back and forth inside a barrel or trash can, (3) stepping on a large, closed bag full of dry plants, (4) using a properly adjusted threshing machine.
+THRESHING: Depending on quantity, thresh by: (1) shelling pods individually; (2) holding several plants by the roots and banging back and forth inside a barrel or trash can; (3) stepping on a large, closed bag full of dry plants; or (4) using a properly adjusted threshing machine.
 STORAGE: Make sure beans are dry (max.
 9% moisture) and then store in a cool, dry place.
 Freeze dry beans to control storage insect pests.
 AVG.
-SEEDING RATE: 115'/lb., 9 lb./1,000', 125 lb./acre at 7 seeds/ft. in the row and rows 3' apart.
+SEEDING RATE: 1 lb./115', 9 lb./1,000', 125 lb./acre at 7 seeds/ft. in the row and rows 3' apart.
 SEED SPECS: SEEDS/LB.: See individual varieties.
-PACKET: 100 seeds sows 14'.
+PACKET: 100 seeds, sows 14'.